The silent treatment, why does a narcissist use it? How it makes us feel, and what possibly caused them to use silent treatment in the first place.

-- The one where they ignore you for, 10 minutes a few hrs.
+- The one where they ignore you for 10 minutes a few hrs.
 A day, a couple of days or a week.

-What silent treatment does to you.
+What silent treatment does to us?

-Why the narcissist uses the silent treatment?
+Why does the narcissist use the silent treatment?

 They could merely be behaving like when they were children, who were told they couldn’t have that last piece of chocolate, sat sucking until the parent felt sorry for them and gave in, most children with empathy towards others will grow out of this.
-The narcissist sees this as power and control they have over others to get their needs met, they love the attention and how they can use it to wrap people around their finger.
-They do not know as a child the lesson they have just learnt and how they will go into using this when older to destroy others, keeping themselves at the top.
+The narcissist sees this as a power trip and control they have over others to get their needs met, they love the attention and how they can use it to wrap people around their finger.
+They do not know as a child the lesson they have just learned and how they will go into using this when older to destroy others, keeping themselves at the top.

 To realise what they are and why they do this, can help you to heal and move on from your self-doubt.

 What can you do?